KXLT-TV

 KXLT-TV (channel 47) is a television station in Rochester, Minnesota, United States, serving as the Fox affiliate for Southeast Minnesota and Northern Iowa.
 It is owned by Gray Media alongside NBC/CW+ affiliate KTTC (channel 10).
 The two stations share studios in Rochester on Bandel Road Northwest along US 52.
 KXLT-TV's transmitter is located in Grand Meadow Township, Minnesota, with a translator in Mason City, Iowa.

-Channel 47 was originally a satellite station of KXLI in St. Cloud, Minnesota, a regional independent station and later an outlet for the Star Television Network, home shopping, and infomercials.
+Channel 47 was originally a satellite station of KXLI in St. Cloud, Minnesota, a regional independent station, and later an outlet for the Star Television Network, home shopping, and infomercials.
 Shockley Communications purchased KXLT in 1997 and relaunched it as a Fox affiliate for southern Minnesota.
 KTTC assumed KXLT's operations in 2001 when the remainder of Shockley was acquired by Quincy Media, adding a local newscast to channel 47's schedule, with KXLT remaining under separate ownership until 2025.

 History

 KXLI satellite

-KXLT signed-on for the first time on August 13, 1987, as a full-time satellite of St. Cloud–based independent outlet KXLI.
+KXLT signed on for the first time on August 13, 1987, as a full-time satellite of St. Cloud–based independent outlet KXLI.
 It was the market's first independent station, as well as the area's first new commercial station in 33 years.
 Its programming consisted mostly of low-budget syndicated fare and cartoons, though for a time it also aired Minnesota North Stars hockey.
-However, it struggled, partially because KMSP-TV and WFTC, two independent stations from Minneapolis–Saint Paul, were both already available on cable.
+However, it struggled, partially because KMSP-TV and KITN-TV, two independent stations from Minneapolis–Saint Paul, were both already available on cable.

-KXLI and KXLT were owned by Halcomm Inc., whose majority stockholder and president was Dale W. Lang.
-Lang was also the chairman of magazine publisher Lang Communications Inc. Lang and several partners attempted to create the "Minnesota Independent Network" (MIN) with 11 stations, but this was never realized.

-Lang also made a $9.6 million loan to Halcomm.
-When KXLI and KXLT closed down in December 1988, Lang called the loan a year later and took possession of the stations.
+KXLI and KXLT were owned by Halcomm Inc., whose majority stockholder and president was Dale W. Lang, who is also the chairman of magazine publisher Lang Communications Inc. Lang and several partners attempted to create the "Minnesota Independent Network" (MIN) with 11 stations, but this was never realized.
+Lang gave Halcomm a $9.6 million loan, and when KXLI and KXLT closed down in December 1988, Lang called the loan a year later to take possession of the stations.

 In 1989, Lang became the primary investor in a new television network, the Star Television Network, which featured four hours of infomercials and eight hours of classic programming under the TV Heaven banner.
 KXLT returned on September 29, 1990, again simulcasting KXLI programming as an owned and operated Star station, with both stations on the air 22 hours a day.
 Following the closure of Star in January 1991, KXLI and KXLT implemented a schedule of infomercials, religious programming, and the Home Shopping Network.

 As a KXLI satellite, KXLT operated at lower-than-licensed power due to KXLI's financial problems.
 KXLI and KXLT were sold to Paxson Communications in 1996, which converted both stations to an all-infomercial format under Paxson's "inTV" network.
-In 1997, Paxson decided to sell KXLT to raise money to launch the Pax network (today's Ion Television).
+In 1997, Paxson sold KXLT to raise money to launch the Pax network (today's Ion Television).
 Late that year, Shockley Communications purchased KXLT.